-In the case of ESRS E1-6 this is as follows:
+In the case of ESRS E1-6, this is as follows:

-ESRS E1 paragraph 44 provides "bolded paragraph" with the general statement of the requirement that needs to be satisfied under DR E1-6; ESRS E1 paragraph 45 outlines the objective of the disclosure requirement; and ESRS E1 paragraphs 46 - 52 further specify information to be included when disclosing on ESRS E1 paragraph 44.
+ESRS E1 paragraph 44 provides a 'bold paragraph' with the general statement of the requirement that needs to be satisfied under DR E1-6; ESRS E1 paragraph 45 outlines the objective of the disclosure requirement; and ESRS E1 paragraphs 46-52 further specify information to be included when disclosing on ESRS E1 paragraph 44.
 This is illustrated as follows:

-Answer The "bolded paragraph" that introduces each Disclosure Requirement is not simply a headline.
-It is a general explanationstatement of what needs to be disclosed under the respective Disclosure Requirement.
-The information provided under a Disclosure Requirement should satisfy the overall objective of it, as stated in the paragraph following the bolded paragraph ('the objective of this Disclosure Requirement is...').
-The subsequent paragraphs include a list of datapoints ('the disclosure provided under paragraph XXX shall include...').
-This list is generally sufficient to meet the disclosure requirements; however such list cannot be assumed to be exhaustive, as meeting the disclosure requirement takes precedent over the list of datapoints.
-In providing the disclosure that corresponds to the list of individual datapoints (and if applicable in the related Application Requirements), it is assumed that the: - requirements of the "bolded paragraph"; and the - objective as stated in the subsequent paragraph are both met.
+Answer The 'bold paragraph' that introduces each Disclosure Requirement is not simply a headline.
+It is a general statement of what needs to be disclosed under the respective Disclosure Requirement.
+Explanations 1/2024 Page 20 of 24 The information provided under a Disclosure Requirement should satisfy the overall objective of it, as stated in the paragraph following the bold paragraph ('the objective of this Disclosure Requirement is . . . ').
+The subsequent paragraphs include a list of datapoints ('the disclosure provided under paragraph XXX shall include . . .').
+This list is generally sufficient to meet the disclosure requirements; however, such a list cannot be assumed to be exhaustive, as meeting the disclosure requirement takes precedent over the list of datapoints.
+In providing the disclosure that corresponds to the list of individual datapoints (if applicable per the related Application Requirements), it is assumed that both the following are met: - requirements of the 'bold paragraph'; and - objective as stated in the subsequent paragraph.